Espen Slettnes

 MIT, Class of 2027

-I am a sophomore majoring in Artificial Intelligence & Decision Making and a member of Professor Navid Azizan's research group of the MIT Laboratory for Information & Decision Systems (LIDS).
-My current interests include AI, machine learning, algorithms, and more.
-I actively research and design algorithmic tools and develop new generative models for synthetic data generation with privacy guarantees.
-In addition, I work as a lab assistant for a machine learning class.
+I am a sophomore majoring in Artificial Intelligence & Decision Making.
+My current interests include AI, machine learning, and algorithms, and I work as a lab assistant for a machine learning class at MIT.

-Outside academics, I compete in intercollegiate ballroom dancing contests.
-When I am not exploring math or coding various projects, you can also find me improvising on the piano, designing video games, or playing hidden-role or social deduction games with friends.
+When I am not exploring math or coding various projects, you can also find me playtesting video games or social games of my own design on my friends.

 Publications and Preprints: